What cannot end, if it never starts?

 Every hobby project has a spark, a single idea that refuses to let go.
 For me, it was the Sphinx.

 A few models had been around for years, released for Tomb Kings in the form of the Necrosphinx, later carried into Age of Sigmar with what I call the High Elves, then sometime after that War-cry got a model.
 I had picked them all up and like so many side project, they had sat collecting dust in the garage.
-However, a good few weeks ago, I had painted the last of my Thousand Sons sat in the paint queue (I've since added more) and looks about to see what to have a crack at next.
+However, a good few weeks ago, I had painted the last of my Thousand Sons sat in the paint queue (I've since added more) and looked about to see what to have a crack at next.

 You see, my random collection of Sphinx models had always presented one major challenge.
 How do I incorporate them into a single army?
 I had toyed with the idea of some Tzeentchian 40k army but the more I looked into Sphinxes in the Fantasy Battle universe (or rather the lack of them), the more I released what these custodians of time could represent.
 A rewind and reset of the End Times.

 As much as I love that Warhammer Fantasy is back in the form of The Old World, there is still something that gnaws at me.
-Canonically, the End Times still happened.
+Canonically, the End Times still happens.
 All that lore, all that world-building, undone in fire and silence.
 I wanted to find a way to unpick that ending, to create my own answer to Chaos’s victory.

 And so, the Sphinx Project was born.